A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: gravity field equations in a spatially flat Friedmann universe

+while the effective gravitational coupling is given by $G_{\rm eff}=1/f_Q$, which must satisfy $f_Q>0$ to preserve an attractive gravitational interaction \cite{Guzman:2024cwa}.

+The above equations fully characterize the background cosmology of $f(Q)$ gravity under the three admissible connections and serve as the starting point for the autonomous dynamical system formulation developed in the next section.
 At the mathematical level, the metric field equations of the branch $\Gamma_2$ reduce to those of $\Gamma_1$ in the limit $\gamma \to 0$, which is not the case for those of $\Gamma_3$.
 Our dynamical system formulations (\ref{eq:ds_2}) and (\ref{eq:ds_3}) will preserve such behaviours in terms of the dynamical variable $x_4$ defined in (\ref{dynvar_def}).
-This formulation is, however, purely a mathematical characteristic of the corresponding field equations, and not any inherent physical aspects of the gravitational theory; in the so-called \lq\lq non-coincident gauge" the dynamical connection cannot be switched off at the level of the affine connection \cite{Hohmann:2021ast}, and $\gamma$ is necessarily nonzero.
+This formulation is, however, purely a mathematical characteristic of the corresponding field equations, and not any inherent physical aspects of the gravitational theory; in the so-called $\Gamma_2$ and $\Gamma_3$ branches, in fact the dynamical connection cannot be switched off at the level of the affine connection \cite{Hohmann:2021ast}, and $\gamma$ is necessarily nonzero.